We are foodies. No doubt about it.

 We love exploring new restaurants when we travel and revisit old favorites.
 We seek out places that use fresh local ingredients and interesting food preparations.
 And we always like to try dishes that a region is known for.

-Here are our reviews of places we have dined in Paris during our many trips to the area that were still open as of 2022.
+Here are our reviews of places we have dined in Paris during our many trips to the area that are still open as of late 2022.
 They are listed alphabetically by Arrondissement.

 Check online for current locations and menus as chefs and menus often change.
 And let us know if we have missed your favorite Paris restaurant so that we can visit it on our next Paris trip.

 This Marais neighborhood spot specializes in, you guessed it, escargot.
 We were in the mood for some and thought this would be a good place to try.
 Although we were very disappointed with their “standard” garlic butter and parsley snails, we found two other offerings more interesting, if considerably more expensive.
 We particularly enjoyed the escargot with truffle butter and also enjoyed the escargot with foie gras melted into the butter.
 We paired it with a half-carafe of J. Moreau Chablis Reserve.
 While the lunch was filling, we felt it was expensive when compared to more interesting and sophisticated lunches at Calmato and especially Potaka.